 Part 1: Listening

-Davis (2019) argues that awakening for Dōgen is not a matter of attaining omniscience or seeing things without a perspective, but rather that it "entails a radical change in the "attitude" or "fundamental attunement" with "which one participates in perspectival delimitation" (2019, 333).
-Musical attunements are moments where such 'radical change' in 'fundamental attunement' can be actualized.
-These moments are not about giving up perspectives, but are about the way in which we give ourselves over to the world of the musical attunement–to the perspective of the music.
-Attuning ourselves to the world of the music is a 'pure action' that is "not forced by you or others" (Dōgen 1999, 114).
-Resting the mind in its natural non-duality is to be attuned to all myriad forms, but it is an attunement to these forms as the empty revolving of a mind that is neither internal nor external.
-When seen as empty, these forms appear as focal points that gather a world; they are perspectival openings in events of interconnection (Davis 2019, 334).
+Davis (2019) argues that, for Dōgen, awakening is not a matter of attaining omniscience or seeing things without a perspective.
+Rather, it "entails a radical change in the "attitude" or "fundamental attunement" with which one participates in perspectival delimitation" (2019, 333).
+Musical attunements are moments in which such a radical change in fundamental attunement can be realized.
+These moments are not about abandoning perspectives; they are about how we give ourselves over to the world of the musical attunement—to the perspective of the music itself.
+Attuning ourselves to this musical world is a "pure action" that is "not forced by you or others" (Dōgen 1999, 114).

-That music in this way can be a verification of non-duality does not mean that all musical attunements always are this 'pure'.
-Kasulis' usage of the word 'meaningless' is crucial because it points to the difference between the kind of music that does this and the kind of music that does not.
-'Meaningless' is then not taken to refer to the non-enactment of a world or a kind of perspectivelessness but rather to the interpretation of 'objects' within a world.
-Music that does not ask the listener to hear sounds through concepts or symbols is the music that moves towards closing the gap between aesthetic modes and zazen.
-It comes down to not requiring the listener to 'make sense' of the music either narratively or conceptually, but rather to invite the listener to dwell in a kind of forgetfulness—a forgetfulness that is acutely sharp and perceptive rather than dull and hazy.
-When relieved of the burden to 'understand' or 'make sense' of the phenomena, the listener is brought close to the bare attention of zazen that sees things as they are.
+That music can, in this way, serve as a verification of non-duality does not mean that all musical attunements are inherently the pure perception of the dharmakāya.
+Kasulis’ use of the term "meaningless" is crucial because it highlights the distinction between music that intimates zazen and music that does not.
+Here, 'meaningless' does not refer to the absence of a world or perspectivelessness, but to the interpretation of 'objects' within a world.
+Music that does not ask the listener to hear sounds through concepts or symbols is the music that brings aesthetic experience closer to the attentiveness of zazen.
+Such music does not require the listener to 'make sense' of it either narratively or conceptually; instead, it invites a form of forgetfulness—an active, acutely perceptive forgetfulness rather than a dull or hazy one.
+Freed from the burden of understanding or conceptualizing the phenomena, the listener is drawn toward the bare attention of zazen, where things are seen as they truly are.

 Relieving the listener of any burden to 'understand' the music does not transform her into a withered tree or a pile of dried ashes (koboku shikai 枯木死灰) in a nihilistic sense.
-On the contrary, such modes of listening encourage mind’s spontaneous 'free play' (Skrt. līlā) to come to the foreground of experience.
-This gives rise to insight into the spontaneous workings of the nature of mind.
-As the quote by Kasulis reads in full: "zazen will always take us back to the point where the specifics of the situation dissolve back into the meaningless flow, the as-ness or presencing.
+On the contrary, such modes of listening encourage the mind’s spontaneous free play (Skt. līlā) to come to the foreground of experience, giving rise to insight into the creative workings of the nature of mind.
+Similarly, in musical attunement, letting go of the need to conceptually grasp the music allows the mind to roam freely, revealing its spontaneous activity.
+As Kasulis (2018, 230) writes: “zazen will always take us back to the point where the specifics of the situation dissolve back into the meaningless flow, the as-ness or presencing.
 That flux is a boundless, infinite resource out of which new situations and new meanings can arise" (2018, 230).
-The Buddhists speak of meditators being like withered trees not because the free play of their minds is suppressed, but because it is enabled.
-The metaphor of withered branches "depicts the total stillness of non-thinking that fosters rather than suppresses the inevitable and unstoppable budding of blossoms" (Heine 2020, 31) To describe this free play, Hóngzhì borrows a metaphor from Zhuāngzi, that of "roaming at will" (逍遙遊, xiāoyáo yóu)

 "Roam and play in samādhi.
 Every detail clearly appears before you.
 Sound and form, echo and shadow, happen instantly without leaving traces. [...]
 The valley is empty, but echoes.
 From the beginning unbound by seeing or hearing, the genuine self romps and plays in samādhi without obstruction" (in Leghton 2000, 34 & 37).